 Creating a healthy habit requires several things.
 Firstly, you have to want it.
 Then you have to make it possible and commit to it.
 The other piece of it, which isn’t talked about enough, is that you have to be willing to forgive yourself if you falter.

 As part of a yoga training I took with the fabulous Rolf Gates, we were assigned to meditate each day for 10 minutes.
 He was quite clear that this should be done EVERY day.
-As this was a monthly training, we were all to do our daily practice and then discuss it when we met again the following month.
+We were all to do our daily practice and then discuss it when we met again the following month.

 Eager to begin, I set my alarm 10 minutes earlier the next morning, got up dutifully, grabbed my timer and sat for my meditation.
 It was nice and my brain was all atwitter with how nice it was.
 I did it again the next day and the next.
 Restlessness kicked in and I was quite enjoying all my great thoughts so I had this brilliant idea.
 Instead of meditating I would write in my journal for 10 minutes every morning.
 That was kind of like meditation anyhow.

 I did this EVERY day until our next meeting and felt mighty proud of myself too.
 But when we started to talk about the experience of meditation I had nothing to offer.
 I did not, in fact, do the assignment but rather turned it into something I could do easily instead of embracing the challenge at hand.
-I totally cheated!
+I had, in essence, cheated.

 Our next assignment was to increase our meditation to 15 minutes.
 I knew I had to put myself to the task but also found great value in the journaling.
 It helped me process my feelings and gain clarity on the things that were troubling me and the things that I wanted.
 It may have been a cheat, but it was a beneficial one and I did not want to let it go.
 It was a habit I enjoyed and took pride in.